Ahmedturaj/b5-assignment-1/README.md

 _`type` can define unions, tuples, and primitives — `interface` can't._

-# What is the use of the keyof keyword in TypeScript?
+# 2.What is the use of the keyof keyword in TypeScript?
 Provide an example.

 `Keyof` keyword in typeScript used for getting a value from those type which are most like object like :